PPA Tour

 In mixed doubles, Johns and Waters didn't have any problems before running up against JW and Jorja Johnson in the finals.
 They won in five games, 11-3 in the fifth.
 It seems like the Johnson siblings are the only team that can put up a fight against the best in the world.
 We will see if that changes throughout the rest of 2025.

-John Lucian Goins wins his first PPA Tour Gold
+John Lucian Goins Wins His First PPA Tour Gold at the PPA Bristol Open

 "Johnny G", as the broadcasters called him all weekend, was a man on a mission.

 Now that we have that out of the way, Johnny G took out some big time players.
-Here are his results from PPA Bristol, as the 19 seed:
+Here are his results from the PPA Bristol Open, as the 19 seed:

 Goins is going to be dangerous moving into the second half of the year on the PPA Tour.
 The teen has what it takes to beat anyone in the world.
 I wouldn't be surprised to see him crack the top 10 on the singles circuit by the end of the year.